 This course delves into the transformative impact of the digital revolution on the publishing industry and reader behaviors over the past 30 years.
 Engage with industry experts through in-person talks, readings, videos, and podcasts.
 Topics include eBook production and design, SEO and metadata, audiobooks, digital marketing, social media strategies, and generative AI like ChatGPT.
 Coursework involves online discussions, written assignments exploring virtual and indie bookselling, backlist publishing, cover design, and a final group project to edit, design, and market an original eBook.

 Independent Study (3 credits)

 Students may register for a three-credit independent study that represents an internship in the Publishing field.
-Permission of the Director of the Publishing Program, David Unger, is required.
-Please fill out an independent study form with Mr. Unger and submit it to the English Advising Office (NAC 6/219) before registering through an English Advisor.
+Permission of the Publishing Certificate Program directors is required.
+Email firstname.lastname@example.org and email@example.com with your request for approval.
+Once approved, visit, call or write to the English Advising Office (NAC 6/219) for registration.